 Dianne Steller MIPA BComm is an active accountant in Melbourne, with a passion for the arts.
 From her early days as a passionate but untalented cellist in secondary school, she pursued a career in arts finance and held the position of Finance Manager for the Victorian Arts Centre.
 Join Dianne to learn good financial habits, how to manage money in a freelance career and create a personalised plan to support your creative career aspirations.

 Every MCM student has access to free career advising with Susan de Weger, Associate Lecturer in Music (Entrepreneurship).
-These individual advising sessions can cover any career related topic from bio writing and resumes, creating an artist website, starting a private teaching studio, applying for grants, scholarships or further study, applying for teaching or music management roles, career direction and artistic goals.
+These individual advising sessions can cover any career-related topic from bio writing and resumes, creating an artist website, starting a private teaching studio, applying for grants, scholarships or further study, applying for teaching or music management roles, career direction and artistic goals.

 The IgniteLAB Creativity Funds grants $10,000 to fund innovative and impactful projects and help students develop skills critical to their success.
 Students are coached through every step of the grant process, from first draft to pitch, project delivery and acquittal by the IgniteLAB team.

-Our 2017 Creativity Fund awardees were:
+Our 2018 Creativity Fund awardees are:

 Visit the IgniteLab Facebook page for current event details.